AI That’s Built for Success Begins With Data That’s Ready for AI

 Firms remain cautious about large-scale adoption of AI

+Focusing on data quality in the financial services sector is crucial for ensuring compliance, managing risk, and making informed decisions.
+This emphasis improves operations by providing real-time accuracy and utilizing advanced tools.
 Although many firms are expressing significant interest in expanding their use of AI, according to new data from tech.co’s Impact of Technology on the Workplace report, caution abounds.
 Over two-thirds (67%) of the more than 1,000 business leaders surveyed said AI integration either remains limited or is non-existent.2

-Financial services firms, in particular, are still cautious about AI’s possibilities and risk.3 Many firms are more likely to be watching and learning about AI tools rather than implementing them.4
+Financial services firms, in particular, are still cautious about AI’s possibilities and risk.3 Many firms are more likely to be watching and learning about AI tools rather than implementing them4

 The exception is the very large banks, where the AI landscape is dominated by JPMorgan Chase, Capital One, and Royal Bank of Canada.
 For these market leaders, the path is already set, internal doubts about the quality of their data have been mostly satisfied, and a clear strategic vision has been set.
 That said, aside from the pacemakers, the rest of the industry is lagging, primarily owing to risk aversion.